 ICYMI: Bears, barrels and big bangs

-A panda takes frolicking to an art form - and some of the other stories you may have missed this week.
+A Frenchman plans to cross the Channel in a barrel - and some of the other stories you may have missed this week.

 -